-The following table shows the storage options supported for storing Oracle Database files and Oracle Database recovery files.
 Oracle Database files include data files, control files, redo log files, the server parameter file, and the password file.
 For all installations, you must choose the storage option that you want to use for Oracle Database files.
 If you want to enable automated backups during the installation, then you must also choose the storage option that you want to use for recovery files (the flash recovery area).
 You do not have to use the same storage option for each file type.

-Important: Database files and Recovery files are supported on file systems and Automatic Storage Management.
+Note: Database files and Recovery files are supported on file systems and Automatic Storage Management.